mstuttgart/ludic-game-library/README.md

 Its main focus is academia, providing students tools that will facilitate learning the techniques used in creating electronic games.

-Ludic Game Library.
-Because programming is fun.
-Programming games is even more fun.

 Features
 ==================

 The current version is usable.
-However, we intend to improve it even more, so it is defined as an alpha version 1.0.0.
+However, we intend to improve it even more, so it is defined as an beta version.

 * Support the animated sprites
 * Support the Tiled level editor to create Levels for you